-Both the methods of preparing cash flow statements are useful and they are used by companies depending on specific situations and various requirements as per standards.
-Generally, the indirect method is preferred by firms since pre-recording it takes a lot of time to prepare and adjustments to both cash inflows and outflows are required.
+Both the methods of preparing cash flow statements are useful, and they are used by companies depending on specific situations and various requirements as per standards.
+Generally, the indirect method is preferred by firms since pre-recording it takes a lot of time to prepare, and adjustments to both cash inflows and outflows are required.
 Also, an indirect method is less accurate.
 In the direct method of cash flow statement, preparation time is less than in the indirect method.
-But since cash transactions need to be separated from non-cash transactions it will take a relatively large amount of time for bigger companies which have thousands of transactions on a daily basis.
+But since cash transactions need to be separated from non-cash transactions, it will take a relatively large amount of time for bigger companies that have thousands of transactions daily.

-The major disadvantage of the direct method is the consumption of time and difficulty it takes to list all the disbursements and receipts of cash and it is more cumbersome for large companies who have a large number of transactions almost on a daily basis.
+The major disadvantage of the direct method is the consumption of time and difficulty it takes to list all the disbursements and receipts of cash, and it is more cumbersome for large companies who have a large number of transactions almost daily.
 Moreover, most companies follow the accrual method of accounting and prepare the balance sheet and income statement based on the same.
-Hence it makes sense of preparing cash flow statement using the indirect method which uses the accrual method of accounting.
+Hence it makes sense of preparing a cash flow statement using the indirect method, which uses the accrual method of accounting.
 The direct method of preparing the cash flow statement presents an additional issue as per US GAAP.
-It requires companies to publicly disclose the reconciliation of net income to net cash provided and used in cash flow from operations that needs to be disclosed publicly if direct method is used to prepare the cash flow statement.
+It requires companies to publicly disclose the reconciliation of net income to net cash provided and used in cash flow from operations that needs to be disclosed publicly if a direct method is used to prepare the cash flow statement.
 Due to this added task that needs to be done, it makes sense for companies to use the indirect method rather than using the direct method.